The BAAL/LAGB Committee for Linguistics in Education (CLiE)

 The secretary shall normally conduct correspondence in the name of the Committee and shall maintain a file of all the Committee’s correspondence.

 Members of the Committee are permitted to make any appropriate use of Committee papers provided that a clear acknowledgement is made of their provenance, and that the secretary is informed, for record purposes, of any such use.
 The secretary shall report all such uses to each meeting of the Committee.
 All Committee papers shall be dated.

 11. Change of Terms of Reference

-These terms of reference may be changed only by joint agreement of the committees of the two sponsoring bodies.
+These terms of reference may be changed only by joint agreement of the committees of the two parent bodies.

-In the event of the dissolution of the Committee by the withdrawal of one sponsoring body or from any other cause its assets shall be divided equally between the two sponsoring associations.
+In the event of the dissolution of the Committee by the withdrawal of one parent body or from any other cause its assets shall be divided equally between the two parent associations.